Strawberries and Cream

 Below you'll find some of my favorite strawberry recipes, and then please let us know what other favorites you have!
 Keep in mind these can easily be adapted to whatever fruit is in season at the time.

-Strawberries and Cream (soon it will be blueberries and cream, and peaches and cream…don't you love summer?):
+(Soon it will be blueberries and cream, and peaches and cream…don't you love summer?)

 - Start with local fruit in season, organic if possible – anything you can buy locally and in season is nutritionally leaps and bounds ahead of trucked-in produce.